-2) Select material type: (Vinyl, Wood, Fiberglass or Aluminum).
+2) Select material: (Vinyl, Wood, Fiberglass or Aluminum).

-3) Select energy efficiency options: Low-E, Argon Gas, Low-E and Argon, or None.
+3) Choose energy efficiency options: Low-E, Argon Gas, Low-E and Argon, or None.
 NOTE: Most state building codes require the use of Low-E glass.

-4) Select build quality: this setting is primarily for VINYL windows, and sometimes applies to fiberglass windows.
-Wood and Aluminum windows from same manufacturer are usually of the same quality.
+4) Build quality: this setting is primarily for VINYL windows, and sometimes applies to fiberglass windows.
+Wood and Aluminum windows from the same manufacturer are usually of the same quality.

-Build quality is VERY important to the long term performance of your windows.Basic vinyl windows are constructed using mechanical assembly - this means that all frames and sashes are screwed together.
+Having high quality construction is VERY important to the long term performance of your windows.Basic vinyl windows are constructed using mechanical assembly - this means that all frames and sashes are screwed together.
 This compromises the dimensional stability of the window and will quickly lead to difficulties in opening / closing the window, as well as air leaks and energy loss.

 Additionally, the weather-stripping in basic windows is of very poor quality, as is the lifting mechanism and locks.
 We do not recommend this type of window

 Medium quality usually offers fusion-welded frames and sashes, better quality weather-stripping, locks and sash sliding mechanism.
 However, it usually does not include insulated frames.
 Also, frames are typically made from a lower gauge vinyl.